philseven/cliqq-pay/docs/index.md

 Copyright 2011, Philippine Seven Corporation and affiliates.
 All rights reserved.

 The information contained in this document is confidential and intended for merchants who will be integrating to the 7-CONNECT gateway.
-Copying and distribution of this document to unauthorizedparties is prohibited.
+Copying and distribution of this document to unauthorized parties is prohibited.

 The information contained herein is subject to change without notice and is not warranted to be error-free.
 If you find any errors, please report them to us in writing.

-    mkdocs.yml    # The configuration file.
-    docs/
-        index.md  # The documentation homepage.
-        ...       # Other markdown pages, images and other files.

 ## I. Overview

-    jason
-    jason

 Welcome to the 7-CONNECT Merchant Integration Guide.